glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 content of the archive to guarantee that once a particular version is published, this one remains immutable and author of this archive is well the official provider of this software.

+A software can have **direct** and **transitive dependencies** that are also a versioning, and can be also a **dependency of another software**.
+So, the question is raised of the compatibility between the different versions of a same software.

+In the context of use of a software, there are two directions when we describe compatibility between 2 versions of this same software:

+* **Backward compatible** means that a newer version can be used successfully in an context where an older version is expected.
+* **Forward compatible** means that an older version can be used successfully in an context where a newer version is expected.
+* **Fully compatible** means backward compatible and forward compatible.

+Backward compatibility is often guaranteed, but backward compatibility is not.
+Compatibility depends on a context of use, if the use is not exhaustive, it should be noted that compatibility is only guaranteed for this use.
+Otherwise, implicitly, compatibility is assumed to be true for all possible contexts of use.
+For example, full compatibility is only possible in sub-context and not on the global context, otherwise the 2 versions would be identical.

 # How to build a software version?

 Breaking change, compatibility, Changelog, releases, alpha, beta, dependencies